malis-course/malis-course.github.io/_pages/project.md

 The best three grades will be considered and averaged into a single final project grade.
 While this means that you may skip one project, it is strongly encouraged to work on and deliver all projects.

+### Oral Presentation
+In the lecture following the delivery of one of the projects, a group will be chosen at random to present in front of the class their project.

 ### Previous Year's Projects